RaminKahidi/DAFT_CPSC_571/README.md

 python MRI_Data_preprocessing.py "./RawDataset/MRIs/" "./ProcessedDataset/MRIs/"
 ```

-Feature extraction was done using feature_extraction.ipynb python notebook.
+Feature extraction was done using feature_extraction.ipynb python notebook, with the three outputs shown in the RawDataset directory.

 ### Training